Shipping Guide

 How much does it cost to ship a guitar across the country?

 Expect to pay $30-60 via FedEx or UPS Ground for standard delivery.
-The high cost is driven by dimensional weight — a guitar box measures roughly 48x20x8 inches, which carriers price as if it weighed 25-35 lbs even if the actual weight is lower.
+The high cost is driven by dimensional weight, a guitar box measures roughly 48x20x8 inches, which carriers price as if it weighed 25-35 lbs even if the actual weight is lower.
 Expedited shipping pushes costs to $50-80 or more.
+Note that the late 2025 through early 2026 rate increases (FedEx +5.9%, UPS +5.9%, USPS +5.4%) apply to these oversized shipments, so buying discounted labels below commercial rates keeps you closer to the low end of the range.

 Should I loosen the strings before shipping a guitar?